hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 If implemented correctly, they largely provide the same output.
 In this workshop, we will be using `Picard`, but the `samtools` code will be provided in a dropdown for each section if you would like to know how to do the step in `samtools`.

-## Pipeline for processing alignment file with `Picard`
+## Pipeline for processing alignment file with Picard

 Before we start processing our alignment SAM file provided by `bwa`, let's briefly discuss the steps that we will be doing in this pipeline.
 Several goals need to be accomplished:

 1. **Compress SAM file to BAM file.** The output of `bwa` is a SAM file and it is human readbale.
 However, it is quite large and we need to compress it to a binary version (BAM) which is much smaller.
 2. **Query-sort our alignment file.** Alignment file are initally ordered by the order of the reads in the FASTQ file, which is not particularly useful. `Picard` can more exhaustively look for duplicates if the file is sorted by read-name (query-sorted).
 We will discuss **query**-sorted and **coordinate**-sorted alignment files soon.
 3. **Mark and Remove Duplicates.** Duplicates can introduce bias into our analysis so it is considered best practice to remove them prior to variant calling.
-4. **Coordinate-sort our alignment file.** Most downstream software packages require that alignment files be **coordinate**-sorted, so we will need to re-sort our alignment file by **coordinates** now that we have remove the duplicates.
+4. **Coordinate-sort our alignment file.** Most downstream software packages require that alignment files be **coordinate**-sorted, so we will need to re-sort our alignment file by **coordinates** now that we have removed the duplicates.
 5. **Index the alignment file.** Like the index for a book, indicies for alignment files help direct downstream software packages to where to they can find specific reads.
-Many software packages require the alignment file that you are analyzing to have an index file, usually with the same name as you alignment file, with the additional `.bai` (BAM-index) extension.
+Many software packages require the alignment file that you are analyzing to have an index file, usually with the same name as your alignment file, with the additional `.bai` (BAM-index) extension or a `.bai` extension instead of `.bam`.
 Both `Picard` and `samtools` have a way of integrating this indexing as part of their sorting protocols and that is what we will be using.
 However, both packages have commands for indexing a BAM file independent of their sorting protocol ([BuildBamIndex](https://gatk.broadinstitute.org/hc/en-us/articles/360037057932-BuildBamIndex-Picard-) for `Picard` and [index](http://www.htslib.org/doc/samtools-index.html) for `samtools`).

 Below is a flow chart of the `Picard` pipeline that we will be using: